JordanBell/Uni_CompilerConstruction_Part1/README.md

 * Cannot have an if statement without a corresponding else expression
 * Cannot initialise a variable without a succeeding expression sequence.
 For example, an expression with just `new i = 0` is invalid.
 This is because there is no expression for the `new` command to scope it within.
 * Parenthesis are NOT recognised in the context of arithmetic or boolean logic.
 For example `(5 <= 6) || (5 >= 10)` is invalid.
-* Scoping, ie wrapping an expression in curly braces, is superfluous, but I imagine will be used later.
-Helps keep things clean.
+* Scoping, ie wrapping an expression in curly braces, can be used to keep clean code.
 * It is a known issue that the grammar builds with reduce/reduce warnings.
 * Function argument values are immutable. (ie `foo(x) { x = 1; ~x }` is invalid, as X is assumed to be a constant value. )
-* Currently supports int, bool, string and struct types (where struct values are defined)
-* Struct types must be create with new, instead of let (because accessing their members will essentially modify their value, making them non-const)
+* It is recommended that struct types are created with `new`, instead of `let`, in order to modify their member data beyond their initial values

 ## How to Build
 Entering `bash build.sh` will build all necessary files.
 It will create a number of native files which can be run on text files